I wrote The Ultimate Guide to EI Sickness Benefits for people who need to apply for EI sickness benefits after going on sick leave from work.

 If your application is approved for EI sickness benefits, you will receive payments within 28 days from the date they received your completed application.

 Once approved, you must submit reports to Service Canada every two weeks.
-You submit these reports online using a 4-digit code (given to you by Service Canada), or by calling the EI Telephone Reporting Service at 1-800-531-7555.
+You submit these reports online using a 4-digit code (given to you by Service Canada) or by calling the EI Telephone Reporting Service at 1-800-531-7555.

-Do not submit your report before the due date or it will not count.
+Do not submit your report before the due date, or it will not count.

 - started a full-time job

-- traveled outside of Canada
+- travelled outside of Canada

 - worked or received earnings, including self-employment earnings